 Thank you for researching the accessibility of the Classic Harbor Line fleet!
 Please review the content on this page and certainly contact our accessibility agent if you or your guest will require assistance at boarding time or if you have any further questions.

-Accessibility Agent: Emily Hill 212.627.1825 x 1507 or [email protected]
+Accessibility Agent: Sarah Pennington 212.627.1825 x 1501 or [email protected]

-Guests who made need some assistance boarding
+Guests who may need some assistance boarding

 If the guest in question can climb a few stairs, we are able to assist them in boarding ANY of the vessels in the Classic Harbor Line fleet.